Nyabsi/blog/blogs/pico-4-ultra-review.md

 ### Optics

-the Pico 4 Ultra has Pancake Lenses, which are known for their enchanced image clarity compared to Fresnel lenses, however these do come with the downside of efficiency, even Pico 4 Ultra with it's LCD panels is only capable of 25% light efficiency at best, which makes optics very dim in comparison to alternatives.
+the Pico 4 Ultra has Pancake Lenses, which are known for their enhanced image clarity compared to Fresnel lenses, however these do come with the downside of efficiency, even Pico 4 Ultra with it's LCD panels is only capable of 25% light efficiency at best, which makes optics very dim in comparison to alternatives.

 Optics which Pico 4 Ultra uses have amazing binocular overlap which I've measured consistently as over 90%+ using [wimfov](https://boll.itch.io/wimfov) with a Field of View of roughly 102 for both Horizontal and Vertical which is impressive.